-- i) Formal budgetary integration is employed during the year as a management control device for the General Fund. - j) The General Fund budget is legally adopted annually on a basis consistent with generally accepted accounting principles. - k) The Board of Fire Commissioners has established legal control of the budget at the function level of expenditures.
+- k) The Board of Fire Commissioners has established legal control of the budget at the function level of expenditures.
 Transfers between appropriation accounts, at the function level, require approval by the Board of Fire Commissioners.
-Any modifications to appropriations resulting from increases in revenue estimates or supplemental reserve appropriations also require a majority vote by the Board of Fire Commissioners. - Appropriations in the General Fund lapse at the end of the fiscal year, except that outstanding encumbrances are reappropriated in the succeeding year pursuant to the Uniform System of Accounts promulgated by the Office of the State Comptroller.
+Any modifications to appropriations resulting from increases in revenue estimates or supplemental reserve appropriations also require a majority vote by the Board of Fire Commissioners. - I) Appropriations in the General Fund lapse at the end of the fiscal year, except that outstanding encumbrances are reappropriated in the succeeding year pursuant to the Uniform System of Accounts promulgated by the Office of the State Comptroller.